5app/buslane/README.md

 ## Intro

-buslane is a cross-service and transparent object.method proxy, using an rpc-lite json/http1 transport.
+Buslane is a cross-service and transparent object.method proxy, using an rpc-lite json/http1 transport.

 The need for this lib came about when we decided to move to docker at 5app.
 I wanted a simple way to remove our direct code dependencies between services without having to add extra endpoints manually.